"It is essential for us to constantly learn from our mistakes and act promptly to correct them and turn it into a sense

 Q. What is the major difference between working at Meltwater compared to other MNCs?

 Before joining Meltwater, I didn't have much experience in sales.
 Working here has given me a lot more ownership of my projects and opportunities to wholly unleash my potential.
 Everyone in Meltwater comes from very different backgrounds, contributing to our international community with detailed workflow and a collaborative work environment.
 At Meltwater, we are taught to think like entrepreneurs and keep up with a fast-paced work style and prospect future career planning.

 Q. Was switching your career path to sales a wise choice?
 If yes, why?

-I actually coincidentally heard about Meltwater when i first came to Hong Kong to find work.
+I actually coincidentally heard about Meltwater when i first came to Hong Kong to look for job opportunities.
 And identifying a work environment and company culture that I resonated with was a top priority of mine while choosing where to work.

 Meltwater has an incredible work culture similar to some MNCs.
-Personally, relationships between me and colleagues is very important to me since I really value teamwork.
+Personally, the relationship you have at the workplace is very important to me since I really value teamwork.
 I believe that teams should have a lot of discussion with each other to learn from one another.
 All in all, this brings positivity, personal and sales growth.

 I am someone that is always willing and ready to accept a challenge.
 In sales, I feel like my limits are constantly being tested and I see how I can grow further from every opportunity.
 At Meltwater, joining the CA team requires you to be talented, able to sustain healthy interpersonal relationships and have excellent communication skills.
 Whether you are an aspiring entrepreneur or an outstanding regional manager, good communication skills is integral to being successful in any career.